LeCoupa/vuedarkmode/README.md

   <script src="https://cdn.jsdelivr.net/npm/vuedarkmode@0.1/dist/vuedarkmode.min.js"></script>
 ```

-We recommend our users to lock VueDarkMode's version when using CDN.
+We recommend our users to lock Vue Dark Mode's version when using CDN.
 Requesting the latest version (as opposed to "latest major" or "latest minor") is dangerous because major versions usually come with breaking changes.
 Only do this if you really know what you are doing.
 [Please refer to jsdelivr.com](https://www.jsdelivr.com/features) for more information.

 ## Available Components